Comparison of Different Development Approaches

 Not all apps are born equal.
 In fact there are many different languages and approaches to building apps.
 The right solution for your app depends upon many factors including: the specific requirements; budget; the importance of performance and user experience; whether you want to own the code; what hardware features of the phone you want to access; whether your requirements are similiar to lots of other apps (so there might be a platform available); and many more.

 If you start down the development path on the "wrong" platform, it can often lead to a dead end.
 And a very wasteful and expensive trip back to the beginning.
 Many of our clients come to us from other developers who have forced them to use the approach that they specialise in (often out-dated hybrid languages or web apps) before realising, too late, it was the wrong approach.

 We are platform-agnostic.
 That means we don't force our clients to select only the approaches that we prefer because we know them all and, in our experience of having developed more than 100 apps over eight years, we have developed apps in most of them.
 Our most important role is to use our experience and recommend the right approach for your app.

 What is native code?

 Native code (in terms of app development) means the app is built in the same language as the phone's operating system.
-So for Apple (iOS) this is Swift and Android this is Java (C and C++).
+So for Apple (iOS) this is Swift and Android this is Java (C and C++) or Kotlin.
 These apps are typically built in XCode (iOS) and Android Studio.